-After that, the Blanc matures for at least 12 months and the rosé for at least eight months in the majority big oak barrel, A rosé is for the most part sweeter and more fruity than the usually much drier blanc.
+After that, the Blanc matures for at least 12 months and the rosé for at least eight months in the majority big oak barrel, A rosé is for the most part sweeter and more fruity than the usually much drier Blanc.
 The "Vieux" (old) must have aged at least five years, the "Très Vieux" (very old) or "Extra Vieux" (extra old) at least ten years.
-In these two variants, the maturation in Barrels the quality is to be certified by a tasting commission.
+In these two variants, the maturation in Barrels quality and to be certified by a tasting commission.
 The alcohol content must be between 16 and 17% vol, the residual sugar content between 125 and 150 g / l.
-Older products can one Rancio- or Firnton respectively.
+Older products can be one Rancio- or Firnton exhibit.
 The annual production quantities are more than 100,000 hectoliters, of which 55% Blanc and 45% Rosé.
 There are over 500 winegrowers and a few large cooperatives, which of course gives a very wide range of quality.
 Other French vin de liqueur products are Floc de Gascogne and Macvin du Jura,